TeknooSoftware/states/docs/api/files/DI%2FInjectionClosureInterface.php.txt

  * Interface to define Injection Closure container to use in this library.
  * An Injection Closure container is used to extract and manipulate all methods of a stated class
  * in the proxy.
 These containers implement also a "static" mechanism to allow developers to use
- * cleanly static var in these functions.
+ * clean static var in these functions.
  *
  * @package     States
  * @subpackage  DI